lisseteventura/Back-end-Reddit/README.md

 ## Unsolved problems & Major hurdles

 Issues joining tables in the beginning
-Creating a posting was a challenege
+Creating a posting was a challenge

-## who are your users, what do they want, and why?
+## User Stories
+1. As a user, I want to make posts about different topics so that I can share my thoughts.
+2.
+3.
+4.

 ## Sketches